recloudstream/csdocs/devs/scraping/starting.md

 <p class=\"f4 mt-3\">
 ```

-Gives a match, so lets expand the match to all characters between the two brackets ( p>....</ )
+Gives a match, so let's expand the match to all characters between the two brackets ( p>....</ )
 Some important tokens for that would be:

 - `.*?` to indicate everything except a newline any number of times, but take as little as possible